 .co vs com conclusion

-A .co is a great alternative to a .com though for any company focused website.
+A .co is an excellent alternative to a .com for any company-focused website.
 It’s a more fun and modern extension when compared to getting a .net or a .org.
 While it does not have the familiarity of a .com, you can still build a trustworthy brand on a .co

-Last, just remember your end visitor is simply not going to care that much if your personal finance blog is using a .co or .com, neither does Google.
+Last, remember your end visitor will not care much if your personal finance blog uses a .co or .com, and neither does Google.
 What matters is building out a helpful, authoritative website.

 David UtkeDavid Utke is a professional blogger, YouTuber and a highly rated user experience consultant.
 He and his team create helpful tutorials, software reviews, videos and more based on real-world experience.
 Join over 30,000 monthly readers and 27k+ YouTube subscribers!